AidanInceer/BetterChess/README.md

 pip install requirements.txt
 ```

 Add a `.env` you the root of your project.
+This will be used to add your database type, information and stockfish filepaths.

+Stockfish will need to be downloaded from: (https://stockfishchess.org/download/) and added to your `./lib/` folder, the version may vary and therefore you need to add the folder name and file name to your `.env` - see below.

 If using an external database you will have to configure and set this up - then add these variables into the `.env` file.

 ```conf